×

 Categories

-By: Caitlyn Campbell MPH, RD
+By: Caitlyn Campbell MPH, RD, LDN, CEDS

 Sports nutrition isn’t just for collegiate and professional athletes.
 Everyday people who lead an active lifestyle can benefit from the knowledge of fueling for sport.
 Lack of proper nutrition can have long-term, devastating impacts on the body, whether intentional or not.
 People often are sold this idea that they have to “earn” their food through exercise and that could not be further from the truth.
 Think about the energy that it takes to think, pump blood through your body, the energy it takes for your intestines, liver, and kidneys to regulate your body’s intake of nutrients and excretion of waste, and the energy required for every muscle contraction involved in getting through the day, no matter how small.
 All of these bodily functions add up!